 Climb the 40 floors of the concrete ramps, built so that Muezzin could ride up on horseback to call prayers, for a panoramic view of the city.
 Visit the city's oldest ceramic factory, over a century old, Ceramic Santa Ana at Plaza Cellao 12, and then a respite for some peace and quiet go to Parque del Minaria Luisa, a lush haven from the midday sun, with the centrepiece being the Plaza de Espana, a group of majestic buildings surrounded by water features.

 The ALCAZAR (Plaza de Trifunio) is a series of palaces built in the 10th century and adapted in a succession of kings.
 The finest is Pedro del Leon, Pedro known as "Just" or "Cruel", where, depending on his mood, gave his judgement.
 One of the most beguiling mansions is the CASA DE PILATOS, thought to be an imitation of Pontius Pilates house.
 Gothic and Baroque architecture includes the church of San Salvador, built on the site of the city's first Friday mosque.

-The story of CARMEN, the gypsy who works in the city's cigar factory, is known worldwide and is set in SEVILLE.
+The story of CARMEN, the gypsy who worked in the city's cigar factory, is known worldwide and is set in SEVILLE.
 When CARMEN transfers her affections to a bullfighter she is stabbed to death by the jealous Don Jose outside the bullring, where there is now a statue dedicated to her.